 - Brute force attacks are the most straightforward and least time consuming for hackers to carry out, which makes them a very common attack method.
 The hacker instructs a computer program to guess their victim’s password, starting with the most commonly used passwords (such as “qwerty” and “Password1”), and gradually working through all password combinations letter by letter until the password is cracked.
 Dictionary attacks work in a similar way, except that they guess common words rather than working letter-by-letter; spraying attacks involve using a computer to access multiple random accounts with a few commonly used passwords, enabling attackers to avoid account lock-out policies.
 They can be used on thousands of organizations at once, where traditional brute force attacks typically focus on one victim at a time.

-When you’re deciding on the most suitable MFA method for your workforce, you need to be sure that it will protect your employees from the attacks that they’re facing most often, so make sure that you carry out as detailed a threat analysis as possible before you invest.
+When you’re deciding on the most suitable authentication method for your workforce, you need to be sure that it will protect your employees from the attacks that they’re facing most often, so make sure that you carry out as detailed a threat analysis as possible before you invest.

-What Are The Most Common Types Of MFA For Mobile?
+What Are The Most Common Authentication Methods?

-To protect your employees’ credentials against the array of threats they face daily, such as brute force attacks and phishing attempts, it’s crucial that you implement a multi-factor authentication solution.
+To protect your hybrid employees’ credentials against the array of threats they face daily, such as brute force attacks and phishing attempts, it’s crucial that you implement a multi-factor authentication solution.
 Most solutions give you the option to configure the type of verification you’d like to use, but how should you decide which one to choose?

 To help to make that decision, we’ve summarized of each of the most popular secondary authentication methods (the primary method being your user’s password):